-Unless your home is in excellent condition or you're selling it as a 'fixer-upper' there's probably quite a list of repair or remodeling projects to consider.
+Unless your home is in excellent condition or you’re selling it as a ‘fixer-upper’ there’s probably quite a list of repair or remodelling projects to consider.

 Some investments, like painting and landscaping, involve relatively little investment of money and yet return many times your cost.
 Other improvements that you think may add value have no meaningful impact.
 Adding a swimming pool is a good example.
 Besides the hassles of maintenance, a pool can reduce your home’s appeal among young families because of safety concerns.

 If there’s one piece of advice I would really like you to take to heart it’s this: Plan first, do second.
 Careful planning on your part is a necessity to undertaking any home improvement project, major or minor.
 In fact, the most rapid way a ‘minor’ project balloons into a major one is when you haven’t thought things through in advance.
 I want to stop you from getting in over your head because you haven’t thought things through before starting the improvement.

 Whether you hire someone or do the work yourself, expect to spend more time and money than you initially anticipated.
 But by planning well, you can guarantee that the work you do adds the greatest value at the lowest cost.
 Be systematic.
 Try preparing your list into ‘exterior’ and ‘interior’ projects, then break it down further by room or outside area.
 Decide which projects you’re going to do yourself and which will require outside help, and then prepare a rough estimate for each job.

 One important factor to keep in mind is that if you do the work yourself, you’ll probably generate more profit than what you paid out for the improvement.
 You can probably save anywhere from 10 to 30 percent by removing hired labour from the equation.
 One the other hand, you may pay more for work done by professionals, but the improvements can speed up the sale of your property.